Our Accountability

 Where does my contribution go?

-• A benefit of being a member of United Way Worldwide is that we have a reciprocal program, allowing our donors to contribute to any other United Way, and allowing those not living locally to donate to us.
+• A benefit of United Way Worldwide membership is a reciprocal giving program, allowing donors to direct their gift to other United Ways and those not living locally to donate to us.
+We also collaborate to help multi-state businesses build successful employee engagement within their local communities.

 How does United Way decide how much to distribute to each agency?

-UWLES has a Community Impact Committee comprised of local volunteers who invest over 1,100 hours annually to visit and analyze each agency’s application including budgets, programs, and efficiency in meeting local needs.
-Funds are approved by the Board of Directors based on annual campaign fundraising and are distributed monthly to approved partner agency programs.
+UWLES' Community Impact Committee are local volunteers who invest their time and energy to visit with applicants who request operational or program support.
+Committee members learn about their work and programs and review applications, budgets, outcomes, and efficiencies in meeting local needs.
+Funding recommendations are approved by the Board of Directors based on annual fundraising and are distributed monthly to approved partners.

 What is United Way of the Lower Eastern Shore’s administrative rate?